Blog Travel Planning Your Dubai Trip: Key Considerations Before You Go

 2. Getting Dubai Visa

 Tourists from many nations like the USA, UK, EU, Australia, and Japan can get a free 30-day visa upon arrival.
-But other nationalities including China, Russia, India, and certain African countries must apply beforehand for a visit visa.
+But other nationalities including China, Russia, India, and certain African countries must apply beforehand for a Dubai visa.
 Applications are submitted online through airlines, hotels, or UAE-approved travel agents.

 Transit passengers stopping over in Dubai for less than 96 hours en route to another destination receive a free transit visa.
 But if you plan to leave the airport during your layover, apply for the 96-hour transit visa upfront to avoid delays.